But when his heart became arrogant and hardened with pride, he was deposed from his royal throne and stripped of his glory~ Daniel 5:20 NIV

 You rarely apologize or admit wrong-

-If apologies stick in your throat or your family complains you never admit you’re wrong, even when it’s painfully obvious you are wrong.
+If you can’t say you’re sorry even when it’s painfully obvious you should be.
 Trust me.
-You have a problem that needs immediate attention.
+You have a problem with the potential to destroy you.

 Everybody else’s sin is a bigger deal than your own-